Toyotarou

 Toyotarou (とよたろう, Toyotarō) is a Japanese manga artist.
-He has drawn several Dragon Ball-related manga and is best known for illustrating Dragon Ball Super (2015–present), which is written by series creator Akira Toriyama.
+He has drawn several Dragon Ball-related manga and is best known for illustrating Dragon Ball Super (2015–present), which was written by series creator Akira Toriyama until his death in March 2024.

 Early life and work

 Toyotarou first came across Akira Toriyama's work in grade school with Dr. Slump, then the Dragon Ball anime, and finally the Dragon Ball manga.
 With his school notebooks covered in its characters, he was already making up story arcs for Dragon Ball chapters in his head.
 To this day he has never drawn any original work of his own, it has all been Dragon Ball-related.
 Previously a television director, Toyotarou never desired to be a career manga artist.
 "I figured it would be impossible to do it officially, so I resigned myself to doing it as a hobby."
 In 2012, he brought artwork to Shueisha, and six months later he debuted with the first two-page chapter of Dragon Ball Heroes: Victory Mission.

-There is speculation that Toyotarou was the artist known as "Toyble", who created the unofficial Dragon Ball AF doujinshi in the 2000s.